 If you suspect you are having issues with your internet connection, work through the following fixes:

-- Make sure you are using the most updated version of Chrome, Firefox, or Safari browsers.
+- Make sure you are using the most updated version of Chrome or Firefox browsers.
 Other browsers are not recommended and the Opera browser does not work at all in the dialer.

 - Run the dialer in "incognito" or private browsing mode to automatically disable most extensions.
 If you have browser extensions that are set to run in private browsing mode, disable those manually and restart your browser to try again